Children's Show, Adult Characters

 A show targeted specifically at young children focuses on the affairs of characters who are essentially adults.

 Examples: Western Animation

-- Lest we forget, My Little Pony: Friendship Is Magic and the other My Little Pony incarnations are targeted at children.
-But the "mane" characters are adults.
+- The show is targeted at children but the "mane" characters are adults.
 They manage their own affairs, in many cases hold important jobs, and if their parents are seen, it's only for a visit.
-In Friendship is Magic, the token children are the Cutie Mark Crusaders.
+In the show the token children are the Cutie Mark Crusaders.

 - The Care Bears are adults, though they help kids with their affairs.
 Each is also intended to represent a child-like quality of emotion, such as the bear who likes to have fun, or the cheerful bear.
 In earlier installments, Hugs and Tugs were the token children, in the newest one, that's Wonderheart Bear.

 - Maisy Mouse is a very odd case.
 The characters each live in their own houses, and Maisy shown taking her own bath and driving vehicles.
 Yet on the TV show, the characters speak in a sort of baby babble, and one of the books depicts Maisy as going to school.
 So, which is it... adult or kids?

 Three days must pass before this YKTTW is Launchworthy or Discardable